How we can help

 If your speech pathologist says your child needs support to develop receptive language skills, it means your child may need support to better understand and make sense of what they hear or read.
 This may include following instructions, comprehending the meaning of questions, or understanding the order of events in a story or experience.

 If your speech pathologist says your child needs support to develop expressive language skills, it means your child may need support to use words, sentences, gestures and / or visuals to communicate their messages to others.
-This may include expressing their needs, speaking with others, answering questions, telling stories or describing experiences.
+This may include expressing their needs, speaking with communication partners, answering questions, telling stories or describing experiences.
 This may also include supporting their communication partners to better interpret their message.

 Typical language milestones for children aged: